 Improving your mental health and productivity

-An introduction to mental fitness – Updated for 2021, this handout goes into detail on the topic of mental fitness and how to build it.
+An introduction to mental fitness – Updated in 2021, this handout goes into detail on the topic of mental fitness and how to build it.

 Brief self-compassion guide – a couple of exercises to help you develop self-compassion, the ideal antidote to self-criticism.